posthtml/posthtml.org/packages.md

 # [Plugins](http://maltsev.github.io/posthtml-plugins)

-In case you want to develop your own plugin, we recommend using [posthtml-plugin-boilerplate][plugin] for getting started.
+In case you want to develop your own plugin, we recommend using [posthtml-plugin-boilerplate][plugin] to get started.

 [plugin]: https://github.com/posthtml/posthtml-plugin-boilerplate